Simon Milward

-Simon Milward (born Strete, Devon, UK 28 January 1965, died Mali 4 March 2005) was the General Secretary of the Federation of European Motorcyclists Associations (FEMA), based in Brussels, Belgium from 1992 to 1999.
-He represented motorcyclists in the institutions of the European Union concerning road safety and consumer issues.
+Simon Milward (born Strete, Devon, UK, 28 January 1965; died in Mali, 4 March 2005) served as the General Secretary of the Federation of European Motorcyclists' Associations (FEMA), based in Brussels, Belgium, from 1992 to 1999.
+In this role, he represented motorcyclists within the institutions of the European Union on matters concerning road safety and consumer issues.

-A collision with a car resulted in hospitalisation.
-Whilst there, he decided to ride a motorcycle around the world during the course of which he would raise funds for international medical aid.
-This was called the Millennium Ride and started in 2000.
+After a collision with a car resulted in his hospitalisation, Milward decided to ride a motorcycle around the world to raise funds for international medical aid.
+This journey, known as the Millennium Ride, commenced in 2000.

-In May 2002, Milward helped to establish a pilot project entitled Health for All, based on the Riders for Health zero breakdown principles, on the remote Indonesian island of Flores.
-This is now funded by the charity Motorcycle Outreach.
+In May 2002, Milward helped establish a pilot project entitled Health for All on the remote Indonesian island of Flores.
+Based on the "zero breakdown" principles of Riders for Health, the project is now funded by the charity Motorcycle Outreach.

 Simon continued his journey through Latin America and then through Africa, travelling north from South Africa.

-Milward lost his life in a road accident in Mali on 4 March 2005.
+Milward died in a road accident in Mali on 4 March 2005.
 He was cremated in his home town of Exeter in South-West England.